The Reinebringen Hike on the Lofoten Islands – Norway

 Bring a powerful head torch if you plan to hike up there to catch the northern lights.
 The top is not a location where you want to trip over a stone or miss a step.

 To sum it up, apart from the views, it’s a fantastic location to shoot.
 I would not recommend bringing a drone, though.
-From up there, it already feels like flying.
+From up there, it already feels like flying…and it will be crowded.

 Map of the Reinbringen Hike on the Lofoten Islands